ALTERNATIVE MEDICINE FOR ORAL CARE

 Arsenicum Album – Helps relieve fear, stress, and extreme restlessness and it is often associated with a patient who is anxious over their health.

 Calcarea Carbonica – For patients who are apprehensive to get dental work.

 Chamomile, Passionflower, and Oats – Used to help cure insomnia the night before dental treatment.

 Gelsemium (Yellow Jasmine) – Used for patients with tension and anxiety who feel a loss of control.

 Ignatia – For patients who are easily excitable or suffer from erratic behavior.

-Kava kava – Works as a muscle relaxant; it helps you sleep and can also reduce sensitivity to pain.
+Kava – Works as a muscle relaxant; it helps you sleep and can also reduce pain sensitivity.
 Kava is also strongly known for anxiety relief.
-It is not recommended to treat ongoing depression, as it can cause damage to the skin, eyes, liver or spine.
+It is not recommended to treat ongoing depression, as it can cause damage to the skin, eyes, liver, or spine.

 Phosphorus and silica – For treating several types of anxiety.